Middlesex (novel): Sales

 From the book's publication until the early months of 2003, its sales were unsatisfactory, according to Bill Goldstein of The New York Times.
 In the week following April 7, 2003, the day Middlesex won the Pulitzer Prize, the book sold 2,700 copies.
 The book later made the best-selling fiction list and kept its position for five weeks.
 In June 2007, the novel ranked seventh on USA Today's Best-Selling Books list.
 In the same month, after Eugenides appeared on The Oprah Winfrey Show to discuss the novel, Middlesex placed second on The New York Times best-selling paperback fiction list.
 The Pulitzer award nearly propelled Middlesex to The New York Times Best Seller list, which in 2003 published only the top 15 bestsellers; in the week after Middlesex was announced the winner of the Pulitzer Prize, the novel placed 17th on the "expanded list".
 In 2007, 1.3 million copies of the book had been sold.
 The same year, the book placed ninth on the Library Journal bestsellers list, which ranks "the books most borrowed in U.S. libraries".
 Over three million copies of Middlesex had been sold by May 2011 and over four million by 2013.

+Controversy

+Middlesex has been banned or pre-emptively removed from several libraries.
+In 2016, the Texas Department of Criminal Justice banned Middlesex from Texas prisons.
+In 2023, schools in Orange County, Florida removed the book from their shelves due to that state's new laws concerning sexual content in books in school libraries.